 The same benefits apply to those who have suffered from an emotional issue, such as a breakup, a divorce or even the death of a family member.

 While often overlooked, the capacity to help people understand dreams is another big advantage of blue calcite.
-Not only will you be able to understand dreams and enhance their vividness, but you can also improve the dream life.
-If you are the type of person who can never remember dreams, blue calcite might have the answer to most of your issues.
+Not only will you be able to understand dreams and enhance their vividness, but you can also improve your dream life.
+If you are the type of person who can never remember dreams, it might have the answer to most of your issues.

 Each piece of jewelry has its own type of vibrancy.
 Ideally, if you want to wear a set, you should get it from the same place.
 If you are only looking for a necklace, a pendant or a bracelet, you can get any shade of blue that you like – ideally, something that can match your outfit or another accessory.
 When buying a set, blue calcite comes in a wide range of textures, nuances and designs, hence the necessity of getting all pieces from the same place.

 It is worth noting that due to its softness, blue calcite cannot take daily wear.
-Such jewelry designs are still available in commerce, but not recommended.
+Such jewelry designs are still available in commerce but are not recommended.
 It will simply not face the test of time.
 It will look good, but you will need a new necklace or new earrings in no time.
-For this reason, blue calcite makes a better choice for special occasions.
+For this reason, it makes a better choice for special occasions.

 When buying blue calcite jewelry, it is important to do it by size.
-The carat weight is irrelevant in all colored gemstones and blue calcite makes no exception either.
+The carat weight is irrelevant in all colored gemstones and this stone makes no exception either.
 Such gemstones are quite diversified in size to weight ratio.

 Whether you are looking for a blueish gray pendant to match the electric color of your eyes or a piece of blue calcite for your meditation sessions and metaphysical properties, it is worth noting that blue calcite is widely available.
 It is not a precious stone, so it can be found anywhere.
 It is virtually available in every country out there, yet some of them can stand out in the crowd.

 Madagascar is probably the main exporter of blue calcite.
 It represents a well-established industry there, so it is widely manufactured.
-Plenty of blue calcite comes from Mexico too – another top exporter.
+Plenty of this stone comes from Mexico too – another top exporter.
 As for the clearest one you can find, South Africa is probably your answer.